 When considering a USDA Loan, keep these factors in mind:

 - The loan amount can be up to 100% of the appraised value of the home

 - The seller may pay up to 6% towards closing costs and prepaid items

 - Gifts and grants may also be used for down payments.

 - A USDA loan requires a one-time Guarantee Fee that may be financed into the loan

 - This type of loan requires a reduced monthly MMI

 A USDA loan has income limits and property location restrictions.
 Click here to see if the property you are considering is in an eligible USDA area.

-A jumbo, or non-conforming, loan provides financing for loan amounts higher than the maximum conforming limits of $484,350 in most U.S countries, set by Federal Housing Finance Agency.
+A jumbo, or non-conforming, loan provides financing for loan amounts higher than the maximum conforming limits in most U.S countries, set by Federal Housing Finance Agency.
 It may be a good choice if you have a higher property value and can manage larger monthly mortgage payments.